 Rachel alots a small number of subsidized speaking engagements every year strictly for Black or Indigenous owned organizations.
 Message her for details.

 Your Investment Includes:

-Personal video call consultation with Rachel prior to the event;
+A personal video call consultation with Rachel prior to the event;

 Professional, heart-centred, raw and real presentation delivery.

 Reasonable travel expenses (i.e. - flight, ground transportation and/or accommodation as applicable) are not included in aforementioned prices and are the responsibility of the organizer.
 Rachel and her team are happy to work with you to find creative ways to help you cover any such costs (including business sponsorships).

 Rachel's core values include authenticity + integrity and thus she only works with folx and businesses genuinely engaged in anti-racism.

 Rachel works with folx from all walks of life and prioritizes support of spaces / businesses frequented and/or owned by POC, particularly Black + Indigenous womxn.
 You do not need to be a professional organizer or business owner to organize her speaking or workshop engagement.

 Booking lead up times may vary depending on Rachel's availability, but ideally confirmation (including deposit payment) should occur a minimum of 2-4 months prior to the event.